-Before the #metoo movement, we had been addressing the very real issue of gay male sexual assault, but we were very careful to give our readers clear and definitive legal defintions, so as not to muddy the already murky waters.
-We have the same concern with the term stealthing.
-Romy Keuwo in his article for Medium magazine proves our fears are warranted.
+Before the #metoo movement, we had been addressing the genuine issue of gay male sexual assault.
+Still, we were cautious about giving our readers clear and definitive legal definitions to not muddy the already murky waters.
+We have the same concern with the term stealthing, and Romy Keuwo in his article for Medium magazine, proves our fears are warranted.

-In his” letter to his stealthers”, he accidently elucidates the need for our community to create the proper language around this act, and make clear distinctions between it and other issues.
-As Miz Cracker states, “we must be careful not to emphasize predators vs victims”, but we at GMJ believe individuals have a personal responsibility to do everything in our capability to protect ourselves from stealthing.
+In his” letter to his stealthers”, he accidentally elucidates the need for our community to create the appropriate language around this act and make clear distinctions between it and other issues.
+As Miz Cracker states, “we must be careful not to emphasize predators vs. victims”, but we at GMJ believe individuals have a personal responsibility to do everything in our capability to protect ourselves from stealthing.

 In his own words, Mr. Keuwo claims to “verbally communicate to a male partner that I will have sex with him if and only if we use a condom, the male partner agrees, and we engage in sexual activity.
-In all cases, during a sexual encounter, my partners have led me to believe that they were using a condom, when in fact they were not.”
+In all cases, during a sexual encounter, my partners had led me to believe that they were using a condom when they were not.”

 But a thorough reading of his article shows that:

-An “ex acted supportive and coerced me into barebacking for what lasted less than 50 seconds.”
-Coercion is not stealthying because it gives consent.
+An “ex acted supportively and coerced me into barebacking for what lasted less than 50 seconds.”
+Coercion is not stealthing because it gives consent.

-“The next time I saw my ex, we engaged in sexual activity and between a break, I reached back to feel a condom and found no such thing on his genitalia.
-I became instantly frantic and began to ask my partner, “Did you not use a condom just now?”
-He stated no. I asked him why and he stated that he thought that is what I had wanted.“ This is not an example of stealthing, rather a further lack of communication and agreement to condom usage by both men.
+“The next time I saw my ex, we engaged in sexual activity, and between a break, I reached back to feel a condom and found no such thing on his genitalia.
+I became instantly frantic and asked my partner, “Did you not use a condom just now?”
+He stated no. I asked him why and he stated that he thought that is what I had wanted.“ This is not an example of stealthing but rather a further lack of communication and agreement on condom usage by both men.

-Finally, one month later, with a third man he retells the experience.
+Finally, one month later, with a third man, he retells the experience.
 “Before engaging in further sexual activity, this dude asked for a condom — and I saw him put it on.
-I thought my worries had been put to rest — finally a man who respects my decision to practice safe sex!
+I thought my worries had been put to rest — finally, a man who respects my decision to practice safe sex!
 But I was sadly mistaken.
 As we got into the mix of things, I told him to stop because I began hurting.
-He respected my wishes and in the midst of trying to get comfortable again, I discovered that he had taken off his condom.”
-This might be considered stealthing but it depends on what exactly was said before sex or if Mr. Keuwo made the assumption that once a condom was placed on, it would stay on, without both sides verbally agreeing to this.
+He respected my wishes, and in the midst of trying to get comfortable again, I discovered that he had taken off his condom.”
+This might be considered stealthing but it depends on what was said before sex or if Mr. Keuwo assumed that once a condom was placed on, it would stay on without both sides verbally agreeing to this.

 A lack of communication about condom usage

-We went into great detail with Mr. Keuwo’s article because it mirrors real world situations many gay males will encounter.
-But it also displays many issues regarding communication and agreement on the usage of condoms.
+We went into great detail with Mr. Keuwo’s article because it mirrors real-world situations many gay males will encounter.
+But it also displays many issues regarding communication and agreement on using condoms.

-Not everyone has the same gut reaction towards condoms.
-It is this assumption that leads to issues.
-Stealthing is not about a lack of communication about condom usage, rather someone agreeing to the terms, and then breaking them for his own pleasure.
+Not everyone has the same gut reaction towards condoms, and this assumption leads to issues.
+Stealthing is not about a lack of communication about condom usage, but rather someone agreeing to the terms and breaking them for his pleasure.

 Stealthing is about control and power

-Among those within the criminal justice fields and sex crimes advocates, it is said that rape is not about sex but about power, we believe the same is true with stealthing.
+Among those within the criminal justice field and sex crimes advocates, it is said that rape is not about sex but about power; we believe the same is valid with stealthing.

 Let’s look at this logically for a moment.
 We all know that there are large amounts of gay men that don’t like condoms and refuse to use them with their partners.
-There are websites devoted to “barebackers“, as well as numerous sex parties and clubs that cater to this demographic.
-So, any man that does not want to use condoms, has more than enough outlets and guys to have sex with, where force or deception are not necessary.
+There are websites devoted to “barebackers,” as well as numerous sex parties and clubs that cater to this demographic.
+So, any man who does not want to use condoms has more than enough outlets and guys to have sex with, where force or deception is unnecessary.

-On social media sites that attract so called stealthers, they share stories about how they practice their craft and even congratulate each other on their successes.
-We have seen videos of stealthing and they are brutal in there effect but saddening on the victim.
-There seems to be two type of stealthers:
+Social media sites that attract so-called stealthers share stories about how they practice their craft and even congratulate each other on their successes.
+We have seen videos of stealthing that are brutal in their effect but saddening to the victim.
+There seems to be two types of stealthers:

 Tops that want the bottom to know they have not used a condom or tampered with it.
-Sometimes they make sure their victim knows after the fact, but others are much more cruel and inform him during sex.
-These events can be very violent as the victim pleads with his abuser and tries, unsuccessfully, to break free.
+Sometimes they make sure their victim knows after the fact, but others are much crueler and inform him during sex.
+These events can be very violent as the victim pleads with his abuser and tries to break free.

 Tops that take the term stealthing very seriously.
-For them it is all about the secrecy.
-It defeats his purpose to tell his victim about what he did.
-It is his personal dirty secret.
+For them, it is all about secrecy.
+It defeats his purpose to tell his victim about what he did and is his personal dirty secret.

 But, Is it a fetish?

-As we have stated numerous times on our site, anything can be fetishized.
+As we have repeatedly stated on our site, anything can be fetishized.
 From shoes to worn undies, bodily fluids to stuffed animals.
 What dictates if something is a fetish for someone is if it gets their cock hard.
 It is well established that causing violence and physical harm can be sexually arousing to some.
-Because stealthing is obviously an action against the will of the victim, it can, and often does involve some level of violence.
+Because stealthing is an action against the victim’s will, it can and often does involve some level of violence.
 So, factoring all of this in, it is easy to call it a fetish.
 But remember, just like the German cannibal, Armen Meiws, not all fetishes are healthy or advised.

-Things can get a bit hinky when discussing fetishes because so many guys have them, but never act on them.
-They might jerk off to stories about them, visit Twitter feeds that depict them, and even have many wanking sessions to videos on Xtube, but still never engage in their fetish.
-This seems to be very true about stealthing.
+When discussing fetishes, things can get a bit hinky because so many guys have them but never act on them.
+They might jerk off to stories about them, visit Twitter feeds that depict them, and even have many wanking sessions to videos on Xtube but still never engage in their fetish.
+This seems to be very accurate about stealthing.
 Because of the internet, where lies outnumber truths, it is difficult to tell how much of what we see and read is true or just someone’s fantasies.

-Role playing is a large part of sexual and fetish fantasy play.
-When this takes place on video, without the viewer having full knowledge of the truth of the activity, he may believe that what he is seeing and hearing must be true.
-The viewer does not know if the alleged stealther is truly acting against the will of the alleged victim or if this is simply another angle of their fetish.
-This feeds into the cries that stealthing is a new and popular trend, when in reality it could simply be that more guys are putting their fantasy play on the internet.
-The true extent of stealthing in our community is unknown, but stating it is high or even common would be speculative at best.
+Role-playing is a large part of sexual and fetish fantasy play.
+When this takes place on video, without the viewer knowing the truth of the activity, he may believe that what he is seeing and hearing must be true.
+The viewer does not know if the alleged stealther is honestly acting against the will of the alleged victim or if this is simply another angle of their fetish.
+This feeds into the cries that stealthing is a new and popular trend when in reality, it could simply be that more guys are putting their fantasy play on the internet.
+The true extent of stealthing in our community is unknown, but stating it is high or common would be speculative at best.

 So, is it a crime?

-LIke so many legal questions, the answer is “it depends”.
-If we break stealthing down into a few individual parts, it might help to explain the complexities of this act.
+Like so many legal questions, the answer is “it depends.”
+If we break stealthing down into a few individual parts, it might help explain this act’s complexities.

-Stealthing begins with a communication between the parties involved to use a condom as a condition of sexual intercourse.
-This “meeting of the minds” is necessary for both a stealthing categorization but also for any sort of criminal prosecution.
-If the parties do not both agree to the condom usage, it can not be stealthing.
+Stealthing begins with communication between the parties involved to use a condom as a condition of sexual intercourse.
+This “meeting of the minds” is necessary for a stealthing categorization and any sort of criminal prosecution.
+If the parties do not agree to condom usage, it can not be stealthing.

-The second factor of stealthing involves, the top either not putting on a condom at all, tampering with it to make it ineffective, and or taking the condom off at some point during sexual intercourse, without the permission of the alleged victim.
-This act is the breaking of the verbal contract of the parties involved.
-An agreement was made and then unilaterally broken by the top.
-This creates the state of mind (malicious intent) needed to classify it as a crime as well as the harm experienced by the alleged victim.
+The second factor of stealthing involves the top either not putting on a condom at all, tampering with it to make it ineffective, or taking the condom off at some point during sexual intercourse without the permission of the alleged victim.
+This act breaks the verbal contract of the parties involved, and an agreement was made and then unilaterally broken by the top.
+This creates the state of mind (malicious intent) needed to classify it as a crime and the harm experienced by the alleged victim.

 Currently, the laws in most western jurisdictions have not created specific statutes to address stealthing.
 There have only been three cases prosecuted in the world.

-In 2017, a man was convicted of rape in the criminal court of Lausanne, Switzerland, after taking off a condom during sexual intercourse without the knowledge of his partner.
+In 2017, a man was convicted of rape in the criminal court of Lausanne, Switzerland, after taking off a condom during sexual intercourse without informing his partner.